 For Arbitration related matter refer note 40.

-During the year ended March 31, 2020, due to the disputes between the Company and Customer with respect to construction, operation and maintenance of the LNG Project, part of the cost has been capitalised in Property, Plant and Equipment, Interim Settlement and Arbitration Agreement dated December 24, 2019 was executed.
+40 During the year ended March 31, 2020, due to the disputes between the Company and Customer with respect to construction, operation and maintenance of the LNG Project, part of the cost has been capitalised in Property, Plant and Equipment, Interim Settlement and Arbitration Agreement dated December 24, 2019 was executed.
 Pursuant thereto, ' 666 crore has been received and arbitration has been invoked by the Company.
 On July 08, 2020, the Company has filed its claim before Arbitral Tribunal.
 On October 07, 2020, the customer has also filed counter claim before Arbitral Tribunal.
-Pending further developments, no adjustments has been made till March 31, 2025.

-46 The Company uses certain accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software at application level except in respect of certain billing Interface.
-During the year, the audit trail feature is enabled, for certain direct changes to SAP application and its underlying HANA database when using certain privileged / administrative access rights by authorised users where the process is started during the year and stabilized from March 17, 2025 except billing interface.
-Further, there is no instance of audit trail feature being tampered in respect of the accounting softwares where such feature is enabled.
-Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention except billing interface.
+47 The Company uses an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting software except that evidence of the audit trail feature being enabled and operated for direct changes to underlying database of the ERP software from May 27, 2025 to December 12, 2025 and audit trail logs was purged due to technical constraints with retention period of the storage solution and except in respect of certain billing interface.
+Further, there is no instance of audit trail feature being tampered with in respect of the accounting software where such feature is enabled.
+Additionally, the audit trail of relevant prior years has been preserved for record retention to the extent it was enabled and recorded in those respective years by the Company as per the statutory requirements for record retention.

 (i) The Company does not have any benami property, where any proceeding has been initiated or pending against the Company for holding any benami property.